 Preparing your child for their anaesthetic

-The information on this page aims to prepare you and your child for their anaesthetic.
-You have an important role in preparing your child so that their experience is as positive and non-frightening as possible
+You have an important role in preparing your child so that their experience is as positive as possible.

 Let your child tell you what they are expecting and answer their questions truthfully.
 Avoid lying about the procedures even if you think it is reassuring.
 If you have any questions about the surgery, ask the surgeon or anaesthetist before the operation.